harring/python_chat/README.md

 * Special /shutdown command for safe server shutdown, requiring encryption
 * Client tracking and username association with RSA encryption VSecure storage and management of client public keys for encryption
+* Stores message history (last 100 messages by default) which the user can request by sending /history

 ## How It Works
 1. **Server Initialization:**